Astros vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- The Astros have played as the favorite in six of their past 10 games and won four of those contests.
+- The Astros have played as the favorite in seven of their past 10 games and won five of those contests.

 Astros Betting Records & Stats

-- Houston has gone 5-5 (winning 50% of its games) when playing as moneyline favorites of -165 or shorter.
+- Houston has a record of 7-6 when playing as moneyline favorites with odds of -160 or shorter (53.8% winning percentage).

-- The Astros have an implied moneyline win probability of 62.3% in this contest.
+- The Astros have a 61.5% chance to win this contest based on the moneyline's implied probability.

-- Houston has played in 41 games with over/under set, and have combined with opponents to go over the total 20 times (20-20-1).
+- Houston has played in 42 games with an over/under set, and have combined with its opponents to go over the total 21 times (21-20-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.